15 Expats Talk about Health Insurance and Healthcare in Greece

 Do you have anything more to add about local medical facilities in Greece?

 "Greece has a well-developed healthcare system, providing quality medical care to its citizens.
 The country has a network of public and private hospitals, clinics, and medical centers that offer a wide range of medical services.
 The quality of medical care in Greece is generally high, with many doctors and medical professionals having received training abroad.
 The country also has a number of specialized medical centers that provide specialized care for specific medical conditions.
-In addition, Greece has a number of medical research centers that are dedicated to advancing medical knowledge and treatments," wrote one expat.
+In addition, Greece has a number of medical research centers that are dedicated to advancing medical knowledge and treatments," remarked one expat living in Greece.

 As a foreigner living in Greece, will I have access to public healthcare?
 What is it like?